mdabir1203/42-Exam-Concepts/README.md

 Concepts about the Exam problems and Discussion about various Optimized Solution

 All tools and documentations will be a showcase of recent Machine Learning and AI Tools.
-To promote usage of Advanced Technology and also promoting creativity in the tech field among 42 schools
+Additionaly, promote creativity and critical thinking in the field among 42 schools

 Tools Used :
 1. Midjourney AI to create Image